 Vague talk of the new Star Wars movie and a discussion of the webcomic Blue starts the episode off.
 Page design, storytelling and website navigation come up, along with the new trailer for the upcoming Avengers movie.
 Dollar box diving, overinflated prices for back issues in the past and airline meals that no longer exist.

-MUSICAL SPOTLIGHT: Steve Connelly And The Lesser Gods
+MUSICAL SPOTLIGHT: The Blow

 The core four return with Baby Emily to talk shop about comics!
 Don gives the gang rose rocks from Oklahoma, Dallas considers his multiple attacks by animals this past week, and Rook *finally* swears off DC’s exhausting Rebirth series.

 We start off with a discussion of influences, mention the difference between creation and contribution, and artists who work with a sketchy line style.
 Old Daredevil comics, the New Wonder Woman of the early seventies, Dial H For Hero and finish off with the Fantastic Four as always.

 The gang talk about comic book binding, Mark Waid and Mike Weiringo’s Fantastic Four, Archie and Atlas comics, Saga by Brian K. Vaughan and Fiona Staples,

 a great documentary called Jack Kirby: Storyteller, lootcrate.com (check it out – trust us), The Walking Dead, Jupiter Legacy by Mark Millar and Frank Quitely,